ad-freiburg/elevant/README.md

 In the web app, simply reload the page (you might have to disable caching) and the experiment will show up as a row in the evaluation results table for the corresponding benchmark.

-See [Evaluate Linking Results](docs/evaluate_linking_results.md) for instructions on how to evaluate multiple linking results with a single command.
+See [Evaluating Linking Results](https://github.com/ad-freiburg/elevant/wiki/How-To-Add-An-Experiment#evaluating-linking-results) for instructions on how to evaluate multiple linking results with a single command.